FernandoGarcia/iSpindel-for-MQTT-only/README.md

 Battery factor: {"factor": 191.8}.
 Range: any value;

-Temperature unit: {"unit": "C"}.
+Temperature unit: {"unit": "c"}.
 Options: "f" to Fahrenheit and "c" to Celsius.

 Daylight saving time: {"summer": "false"}.
 Options: "true" to enable and "false" to disable;